All Australian small businesses need to know & comply with the Spam Act. But what is it & how do you comply? This post covers what you need to know.

 That’s why it’s important to get a newsletter/autoresponder system earlier rather than later in your small business – so you don’t throw away all your hard work!

 Aside from the issue of consent, every commercial message is required to have clear identification of who sent it or authorised it to be sent.

-If you send out a commercial message, you need to also include a functional and legitimate unsubscribe facility.
+If you send out a commercial message, you need to also include a functional, easy to use and legitimate unsubscribe facility.
 This is an electronic address that the user can use to tell you that they don’t want to hear from you.